cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/monitor-tunnels/metrics.md

     To learn how to add the `--metrics` flag to a remotely-managed tunnel, refer to [Configure a remotely-managed tunnel](/cloudflare-one/connections/connect-networks/configure-tunnels/remote-management/#add-tunnel-run-parameters).

 {{<Aside type="note">}}
-If you plan to fetch metrics from another machine on the local network, you can replace `127.0.0.1` with the internal IP of the `cloudflared` server (for example, `198.168.x.x`).
+If you plan to fetch metrics from another machine on the local network, replace `127.0.0.1` with the internal IP of the `cloudflared` server (for example, `198.168.x.x`).
 To serve metrics on all available network interfaces, use `0.0.0.0`.
 {{</Aside>}}

 2. Verify that the metrics server is running by going to `http://localhost:60123/metrics`.
 This will only work if you configured a localhost IP (`127.0.0.1` or `0.0.0.0`).